-Applicants must submit all materials to the Graduate Division by the deadline of January 10, 2017.
+Applicants must submit all the following materials to the Graduate Division by the deadline of January 10, 2017.

 Your personal statement should be a story about you.
 How have your life experiences, choices, and values shaped you as a storyteller?
 What has influenced your unique voice?
 Tell us about three films, TV shows or plays that had an impact on you and why.
 Describe the last three books you read.
 Why do you want to attend the MFA Production program at Loyola Marymount University?